 You are here

-The Australian Pesticide and Veterinary Medicines Authority has reconsidered the use of the terms no-observed-effect level (NOEL), no-observed-adverse-effect level (NOAEL) and the related terms lowest-observed-effect level (LOEL) and lowest-observed-adverse-effect level (LOAEL) in evaluations to consider the safety of agricultural chemicals and veterinary medicines.
+Since November 2016, the Australian Pesticide and Veterinary Medicines Authority (APVMA) has adopted the use of the terms no-observed-adverse-effect level (NOAEL) and lowest-observed-adverse-effect level (LOAEL) in evaluations to consider the safety of agricultural chemicals and veterinary medicines.

-Taking into account accepted international best practice by other risk assessment agencies, it has been decided to harmonise with other regulatory bodies (eg. Joint FAO/WHO Expert Committee on Food Additives, Joint FAO/WHO Meeting on Pesticide Residues, European Food Safety Authority, US Environmental Protection Agency, Canadian Pest Management Regulatory Agency) and differentiate between the terms NOAEL and NOEL for the evaluation of pesticides and veterinary drugs.
+This decision was taken to harmonise with other regulatory bodies (e.g. Joint FAO/WHO Expert Committee on Food Additives, Joint FAO/WHO Meeting on Pesticide Residues, European Food Safety Authority, US Environmental Protection Agency, Canadian Pest Management Regulatory Agency).

 The following definitions, based on that described in Principles and Methods for the Risk Assessment of Chemicals in Food (2009), WHO Environmental Health Criteria, No. 240 have been adopted: